-„Today’s unanimous agreement to modernise the rules governing VAT rates is excellent news.
-The result of marathon negotiations, it shows that where there is a will, there is a way – a European way forward.
-Member States will have more flexibility to make their VAT systems reflect national policy choices, while ensuring coherence with common European priorities: the green and digital transitions and of course the protection of public health.“
+„The unanimous agreement on modernising the VAT rates’ rules is wonderful news.
+It is the result of a marathon negotiation, and it shows: Where there is a will, there is a way – a European way forward.
+Member States will have more flexibility to design their VAT systems according to national policy priorities.
+At the same time, coherence with common European priorities – the ecological and digital transformation and, of course, the protection of public health – is preserved.“

 The EU’s Economic and Financial Affairs Council (ECOFIN) adopted the European Union’s new VAT Directive on 5 April.

 The draft was submitted in advance to the European Parliament with its final text.
 Once formally adopted by the Member States, the legislation will enter into force 20 days after its publication in the Official Journal of the European Union, allowing the Member States to apply the new system from that date.